How to Set a Digital Marketing Budget When You’re a Small Business

 Your Timeline

 Need results in 30 days?
 You’ll need paid advertising, and that costs more.
-Happy to build momentum over 6–12 months?
+Happy to build momentum over 6 to 12 months?
 SEO and content marketing will deliver better long-term value for less monthly outlay.
 Your patience directly affects your budget requirements.

 Your Competition